cosmo-workspace/cosmo/docs/README.md

 - CodeRepository: Self-hosted Git server / AWS CodeCommit / Cloud Source Repositories

 ## Authentication
-COSMO bundles traefik authentication plugins by default and you can protect Workspace URLs by authentication.
+COSMO bundles a traefik authentication plugin and you can protect Workspace URLs by default.

 ## Dynamic dev-server ports
 You can expose dynamic dev-server ports in WebIDE container.